SeaSide Title Wave Books

 "Caynor Genealogy"

 This is a historical portrayal of the Caynor family and the ancestors that intertwined through marriage.
 The Caynor family paralleled American history and began in Virginia’s colonial period with indentured servant Mathew Caynor.
 Mathew earned his freedom and joined the Continental Army in 1777 and fought for our nation’s independence.
 His service included the harsh Valley Forge winter of 1777-78.
 Eighty-three years later, Mathew’s descendants enlisted in both armies in the War and Rebellion.
-His grandson, dressed in gray, faced General George Armstrong Custer and future presidents, Hayes and McKinley, on the battlefield.
-Where he clashed to gain independence, while others fought to preserve a nation or to emancipate the enslaved.
+His grandson, dressed in gray, faced General George Armstrong Custer and future presidents, Hayes and McKinley, on the battlefield where he fought to gain independence, while northerners struggled to preserve a nation or to emancipate the enslaved.

 The Caynor’s emigrated from England and settled in the Fauquier and Culpeper’s county regions of Virginia in the eighteenth century.
-However, two descendants left the state and began a family lineage that reached several hundred in number.
+However, two descendants left the state and procreated descendants reaching several hundred in number.
 One of these ancestors migrated to western Virginia in 1843, while another joined a wagon caravan to Missouri during the Gold Rush migration of 1849.
 By the turn of the twentieth century, almost all the Caynor’s in the United States had descended from these two families.

 Take a journey through history as this family embarks on the fears and apprehension of life in the New World, while America defines herself.
-These adventurers settle western Virginia and the frontier of the west and encounter triumphs and tragedy.
+These adventurers settle western Virginia and the western frontier where they encounter triumphs and tragedy.

 "Without a Scratch"